in 1994, for Carol

 A river of blood runs under the bridge of the rib cage.

-and I have come home with a cracked tooth
+I have come home from work with a cracked tooth

-the pain like a soft flickering of lightning.
+the pain of it like a soft flickering of lightning.

 See the new moon hung in frost broken limbs of our maple tree.

-I want to lay my face against the moon, calling, “Carol, Carol…”
+I want to lay my face against that moon, calling, “Carol, Carol…”

 A light coming on gradually inside this leather box

 I am a working man behind on his payments.

 Loans taken out in another life eat my liver like a crow.

 I can’t afford these words I am saying.

 Can’t afford the assurance of men who walk in straight lines